Shamsfathalla/Final-Year-Project/GP Meeting Minutes.md

 *Tasks for me to complete to support the student.*

-1. [e.g., Email Dr. X to follow up on dataset access for the student.]
+1. Create the meeting minutes and share it on the student's repo as an .MD file.
-2. [e.g., Send student the 2 papers we discussed on recommender system cold-starts.]
+2.
-3. [e.g., Review student's Chapter 2 draft and provide feedback by Tuesday.]
+3.

 ---